Lucas and Bailey

 “How the fuck did you do that, you snot-nosed kid?”

+Butterfly wings flap like crazy in my stomach.
 Aunt Vera is going to be relentless now.

 “A magician never reveals his secrets,” Lucas winks, placing her under the hypnosis of those exquisite eyes.